piandpower/MetagenomeDB/doc/index.rst

 MetagenomeDB
 ============

+**MetagenomeDB** is a Python_-powered toolkit designed to easily store, retrieve and annotate genomic and metagenomic sequences.
+It is especially useful when dealing with large amount of sequences (e.g., reads and contigs resulting from several runs of sequencing and assembly), and offers a clean, programmatic interface to manage and query this information.

+This page contains everything you need to know to use **MetagenomeDB**.

 Overview
 --------
-**MetagenomeDB** is a Python_-based toolkit designed to easily store, retrieve and annotate metagenomic sequences.
-This documentation attempts to explain everything you need to know to use **MetagenomeDB**.

 :doc:`introduction`
 	Introduction to the MetagenomeDB toolkit.